QuinterApp/Quinter/readme/quinter.md

 * Sound pan: This allows you to pan account-specific sounds to a different position in the stereo field, so you don't have to use different sound packs for different accounts.
 * Tweet Footer (optional): This allows you to automatically append some text to the end of your tweets.
 Like a hashtag if tweeting about an event.

+## Soundpacks

+Quinter supports soundpacks, allowing you to customize Quinter to sound however you like!
+The official soundpacks repository can be found [here](https://github.com/quinterApp/quinter-soundpacks).
+To use a soundpack, put the folder containing all the sounds into either the sounds folder in your quinter directory, or in .config/quinter/sounds.
+Select it from the list in account options, and you're good to go!

 Enjoy!